Benthos: Phytobenthos

 Phytobenthos, prefix from Ancient Greek phutón 'plant', plants belonging to the benthos, mainly benthic diatoms and macroalgae (seaweed).

 By location

 Endobenthos

 Endobenthos (or endobenthic), prefix from Ancient Greek éndon 'inner, internal', lives buried, or burrowing in the sediment, often in the oxygenated top layer, e.g., a sea pen or a sand dollar.

 Epibenthos

-Epibenthos (or epibenthic), prefix from Ancient Greek epí 'on top of', lives on top of the sediments, e.g., like a sea cucumber or a sea snail crawling about.
-Unlike other epiphytes.
+Epibenthos (or epibenthic), prefix from Ancient Greek epí 'on top of', lives on top of the sediments, e.g., sea cucumber or a sea snail.

 Hyperbenthos

 Hyperbenthos (or hyperbenthic), prefix from Ancient Greek hupér 'over', lives just above the sediment, e.g., a rock cod.

 Food sources

-The main food sources for the benthos are algae and organic runoff from land.
+The main food sources for the benthos are phytoplankton and organic detrital matter.
+In coastal locations, organic run off from land provides an additional food source.
+Meiofauna and bacteria consume and recycle organic matter in the sediments, playing an important role in returning nitrate and phosphate to the pelagic.

 The depth of water, temperature and salinity, and type of local substrate all affect what benthos is present.
 In coastal waters and other places where light reaches the bottom, benthic photosynthesizing diatoms can proliferate.
 Filter feeders, such as sponges and bivalves, dominate hard, sandy bottoms.
 Deposit feeders, such as polychaetes, populate softer bottoms.
 Fish, such as dragonets, as well as sea stars, snails, cephalopods, and crustaceans are important predators and scavengers.

 Benthic organisms, such as sea stars, oysters, clams, sea cucumbers, brittle stars and sea anemones, play an important role as a food source for fish, such as the California sheephead, and humans.